JasonKessler/scattertext/README.md

   annotation system.
 In Proceedings of the 2015 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (pp. 1268-1274).
 * Cliff, N. (1993).
 Dominance statistics: Ordinal analyses to answer ordinal questions.
 Psychological Bulletin, 114(3), 494–509. https://doi.org/10.1037/0033-2909.114.3.494
+* Altmann EG, Pierrehumbert JB, Motter AE (2011) Niche as a Determinant of Word Fate in Online Groups.
+PLoS ONE 6(5): e19009. https://doi.org/10.1371/journal.pone.0019009.